message/iata/VA.md

 - quarantine in a hotel for 10 days; and
 - another COVID-19 antigen or molecular test at the end of quarantine.
 - This does not apply to passengers younger than 6 years.
-9. Passengers who have been in or transited through Gibraltar or United Kingdom in the past 14 days must have a negative COVID-19 antigen or molecular test taken at most 48 hours before arrival.
+9. Passengers who have been in or transited through Gibraltar or United Kingdom in the past 14 days without a negative COVID-19 antigen or molecular test taken at most 48 hours before arrival are subject to self-isolation for 5 days.
 The test result must be in English, French, Italian or Spanish.
-They are also subject to self-isolation for 5 days and a COVID-19 antigen or molecular test at the end of the self-isolation.
 - This does not apply to passengers younger than 6 years.
 10. Passengers who have been in or transited through Brazil in the past 14 days are subject to a COVID-19 antigen or molecular test upon arrival.
 - This does not apply to passengers younger than 6 years.